liftoff/HumanInput/README.rst

     var settings = {listenEvents: ['mousedown', 'mouseup']};
     var HI = new HumanInput(window, settings); // Provide the settings when instantiating

+Note
-.. note:: You can reference the active listenEvents at any time via: ``HI.settings.listenEvents``
+  You can reference the active listenEvents at any time via: ``HI.settings.listenEvents``

 The default listenEvents (which can vary depending on plugins) can be found via the ``HumanInput.defaultListenEvents`` property: